SolarArbiter/SolarArbiter.github.io/data_model.md

 [Use Cases](https://solarforecastarbiter.org/usecases/#forecastdef)
 for more detailed explanation of forecast parameters):

--   Name: name of the Forecast
+-   *Name* - name of the Forecast
--   Issue time of day - The time of day that a forecast run is issued, e.g. 00:30.
+-   *Issue time of day* - The time of day that a forecast run is issued, e.g. 00:30.
 For forecast runs issued multiple times within one day (e.g. hourly), this specifies the first issue time of day.
     Additional issue times are uniquely determined by the first issue time and the run length & issue frequency attribute.
--   Lead time to start - The difference between the issue time and the start of the first forecast interval, e.g. 1 hour.
+-   *Lead time to start* - The difference between the issue time and the start of the first forecast interval, e.g. 1 hour.
--   Interval length - The length of time that each data point represents, e.g. 5 minutes, 1 hour.
+-   *Interval length* - The length of time that each data point represents, e.g. 5 minutes, 1 hour.
--   Run length / issue frequency - The total length of a single issued forecast run, e.g. 1 hour.
+-   *Run length / issue frequency* - The total length of a single issued forecast run, e.g. 1 hour.
 To enforce a continuous, non-overlapping sequence, this is equal to the forecast run issue frequency.
--   Interval label - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
+-   *Interval label* - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
--   Value type - The type of the data in the forecast, e.g. mean, max, 95th percentile.
+-   *Value type* - The type of the data in the forecast, e.g. mean, max, 95th percentile.
--   Variable - The variable in the forecast, e.g. power, GHI, DNI.
+-   *Variable* - The variable in the forecast, e.g. power, GHI, DNI.
 Each variable is associated with a standard unit.
--   Site - The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.
+-   *Site* - The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.

 Additional parameters, such as model configuration parameters, may be